gluk256/misc/rng4ethereum/challenged_witness.md

 ## Arbitration

 After the witness publishes the outcome of hash-chain computation in a dedicated smart contract (along with attached bounty), during certain period of time people will be able to verify the outcome externally.
 If anyone detects fraud, one or more independent verifiers will be able to challenge the witness via a transaction to this smart contract before timeout expires.
-Any such challenge will also require a bounty (in order to discourge frodulent challenges resulting in postponed outcome).
+Any such challenge will also require a bounty (in order to discourage frodulent challenges resulting in postponed outcome).
 Please note, that any challenge can only postpone, but not change the outcome, which is inherently deterministic at this point.
 If the challenged witness will fail to defend himself, he will lose the bounty.
 Otherwise, the challenger will lose.

 The arbitration algorithm iterates through the following steps: